soficis/Slowverb/README.md

 | **Synthwave**      | 1.05x   | +1 semi  | 60%    | 40%   | 40%    | Retro 80s vibes.                  |
 | **Slow Motion**    | 0.55x   | -6 semi  | 70%    | 60%   | 50%    | Extreme slow-down effect.         |
 | **Manual**         | 1.00x   | 0 semi   | 0%     | 0%    | 50%    | Start from scratch.               |

+### 💾 Custom Presets

+You can now create your own custom presets!

+1. Select **Manual** mode or tweak any existing preset.
+2. Click the **Save** button that appears in the preset list header.
+3. Give your preset a name and description.
+4. It will appear at the bottom of the presets list, saved to your browser's local storage.

 ---